The Space Between Us

 I don't know why it broke something the way it did.
 Perhaps because I had been somewhere else in my mind, so occupied with the next place.
 The poetry of the moment arrived anyway.

 What I kept returning to was absence.
 The absence of hurrying.
 The absence of the next thing.
 The space between their pace and mine.
 Their hands were saying something I wasn’t saying within myself.
 Something I had forgotten was a language.
-And then the thought: this is not common where I come from.
+And then the thought: this isn’t common where I come from.
 Not this.
 Not this visible, unhurried tenderness between two people who have been alive and together a long time.

 But fluency can become closure.